nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Raises an exception if there are conflicts in the new appointment with the existing appointments.<br>

+* The starting time of an appointment can be updated by command `edit-appt INDEX at/` <br>

+* The duration of an appointment can be updated by command `edit-appt INDEX dur/` <br>

+* The end time of an appointment can be updated by command `edit-appt INDEX to/` <br>

 Examples:

 * `edit-appt 1 pt/1 dr/2` Edits the appointment at index 1 to assign the patient at index 1 and doctor at index 2.